Universal geometric framework for black hole phase transitions: from multivaluedness to classification: The mathematical origin of multivaluedness

-\textit{\textbf{The mathematical origin of multivaluedness.}---}To investigate the universal origin of the multivalued phenomenon described above, we constructed a geometric framework that combines real analysis and covering space theory.
+To investigate the universal origin of the multivalued phenomenon described above, we constructed a geometric framework that combines real analysis and covering space theory.
 The validity of this framework is based on the essential requirements obtained from a first‑order phase transition: the temperature $T(r_+)$ as a function of the horizon radius is sufficiently smooth.
-When a first-order phase transition occurs, $T(r_+)$ has two non-degenerate critical points, denoted $T_1$ and $T_2$.
+When a first-order phase transition occurs, $T(r_+)$ has two nondegenerate critical points, denoted $T_1$ and $T_2$.
 Furthermore, $T(r_+)$ is strictly monotonic outside the spinodal interval.
 Moreover, $T(r_+)$ is not a constant function over its entire domain.

 Within this geometric framework, we prove a key result: the conditions stated above necessarily lead $r_+(T)$ to become three‑valued inside the spinodal region.
-Furthermore, this multivaluedness is inherited by any physical or geometric quantity expressed as a continuous function $\mathcal{F}(r_+)$, provided it is not a single-valued function of $T$ alone.
+Moreover, this multivaluedness is inherited by any strictly monotonic physical or geometric quantity $\mathcal{F}(r_+)$: if $\mathcal{F}(r_+)$ is strictly monotonic, then the multivaluedness of $T(r_+)$ implies that $\mathcal{F}(T)$ is also multivalued.
 The proof proceeds as follows.
-Analyzing the monotonic intervals and applying the Intermediate Value Theorem and Darboux’s theorem, we can rigorously construct three continuous solution branches, corresponding to large, intermediate, and small black hole solutions.
+Analyzing the monotonic intervals and applying the intermediate value theorem and Darboux’s theorem, we can rigorously construct three continuous solution branches, corresponding to large, intermediate, and small black hole solutions.
 Consequently, $r_+(T)$ is three‑valued in the open interval $(T_1,\,T_2)$.
-At the endpoints $T_1$ and $T_2$, where the Implicit Function Theorem fails, $r_+(T)$ is two-valued (with a double root).
+At the endpoints $T_1$ and $T_2$, where the implicit function theorem fails, $r_+(T)$ is two-valued (with a double root).
 Thus, multivaluedness persists on the closed interval $\mathcal{S}=[T_1,\,T_2]$.